 Americans looking to retire should save and invest diligently to ensure they have enough for their post-work life.
-But they can also take some comfort in knowing that they will likely receive monthly income from the federal government.
+But they can also take some comfort in knowing they will likely receive monthly income from the federal government.

 Below, we’ll examine how Social Security payments are calculated and the factors that impact what a retiree can receive.